DerHary/PHP-Password-Generator/README.md

     - 🟡 Yellow: Strong (90–99%)
     - 🟢 Green: Very strong (100%)
   - The bar is shown at the bottom of each password card and animates into view
-- ⚠ Real-time warnings for weak configurations:
+- ⚠ On Load Warnings for weak configurations:
   - Length < 8 characters
   - No special characters selected
   - Sum of types (digits, uppercase, specials) exceeds total length